 - 1) Regulate the exact proportions of the various materials to be within the limits specified to produce a satisfactory asphalt coating and mixture. - 2) Do not allow the temperature of the mixtures to fall outside the following parameters: - a) Keep the production temperature of WMA mixtures between 215°F and 280°F until placed on the grade.
 Maximum production temperature for WMA is 330°F after October 1st. - b) Do not produce WMA mixtures more than 10°F below the target temperature designated in the JMF without the approval of the Engineer. - c) Keep the production temperature of HMA mixtures between 225°F and 330°F until placed on the grade.
+Do not discharge HMA into the hopper when its temperature is less than: (1) 245°F for a province between 25°F and 330°F until placed on the grade.
 Do not discharge HMA into the hopper when its temperature is less than: - (1) 245°F for a nominal layer thickness of 1 1/2 inches or less, or - (2) 225°F for a nominal layer thickness of more than 1 1/2 inches. - d) Flexible paving mixtures not meeting these requirements will be rejected. - e) Production temperature limits apply starting at point of discharge from mixer. - 3) Minimize segregation to the extent that it cannot be visibly observed in the compacted surface. - 4) Apply only approved release agents to trucks and equipment, as specified in Article 2001.01. - 5) Except for an unavoidable delay or breakdown, provide continuous and uniform delivery of hot HMA to any individual spreading unit.